vitessio/website/content/en/docs/15.0/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

 - If you want to move away from an unsupported engine to a builtin one, then you have to:
     - First change the `--compression-engine-name` to a supported one and remove the `--external-compressor`
     - Once the first backup is completed, you can then remove `--external-decompressor`
     - After this all new backups will be done using the new engine.
-Older backup will still required the `--external-decompressor`
+Restoring an older backup will still require the `--external-decompressor` flag to be provided